 Announcements about current Officers and Directors intention to run for another term.

-- Nicola Galgano - current Vice President - did not express any intention regarding its availability to run for another term.
+- Nicola Galgano - current Vice President - did not express any intention regarding their availability to run for another term.

-- Philp Walton - current Outreach Department Coordinator expressed the intention to run for another term.
+- Philp Walton - current Outreach Department Coordinator expressed the intention to step down at the end of term.

-- Harald Leithner - current Operations Department Coordinator expressed the intention to run for another term.
+- Harald Leithner - current Operations Department Coordinator expressed the intention to step down at the end of term.

 Each interested individual in running as Candidate for any of the positions mentioned above shall send their application to the Secretary of Open Source Matters, Inc. containing: